Science and Training for Adventures

 Scroll down for rare photos and free articles about it all from high to low.
 Don't miss the Dancing Penguin bio link at the end.
 Keep scrolling and reading.

-Arctic photo of Dr. Bookspan by CDR Jim Caruso, MC, US Navy Undersea Medical Officer
+Arctic photo of Dr. Bookspan by Capt.
+Jim Caruso, MC, US Navy Undersea Medical Officer

 Fixing Injury and Pain Research